 Forgetting About Keywords Might Cause Problems

-Because the algorithm is not a human, failing to include some relevant keywords on your site, page, or blog post can cause problems.
+Because the algorithm is not human, failing to include some relevant keywords on your site, page, or blog post can cause problems.

 Modern search engines are smarter than ever, and even if you don’t have a keyword strategy, they will probably do quite a good job.
 However, because taking care of the keywords and SEO isn’t too tricky (nor expensive if you want to hire pros), neglecting it is a risk not worth taking.